anival-github/task-processing-app/docs/architecture.md

 3.  **Processing Start**: SQS triggers `startStateMachineLambda`, which fetches task details from DynamoDB and starts the Step Function execution (task remains Pending).
 4.  **Step Function Execution**: The Step Function invokes `processTaskLambda`.
 5.  **Success**: `processTaskLambda` updates DynamoDB status to Processed.
 6.  **Failure/Retry**: If `processTaskLambda` fails (simulated 30% chance), Step Function retries based on the policy.
 After retries, it invokes `handleFailureLambda` via the Catch block, which updates DynamoDB status to Failed.
+The Step Function then explicitly sends a message containing failure details to the TaskDLQ.
-7.  **DLQ Handling**: If the initial SQS processing fails repeatedly (before the Step Function starts), the message goes to the DLQ, triggering `dlqMonitorLambda` for logging.
+7.  **DLQ Handling**: Messages arrive in the DLQ via two paths: (a) the SQS redrive policy if initial processing via `startStateMachineLambda` fails repeatedly, or (b) explicitly sent by the Step Function after exhausting retries in the main processing flow.
+The DLQ triggers `dlqMonitorLambda` for logging.
 8.  **WebSocket Connection**: Frontend connects via API Gateway (WebSocket). `$connect` and `$disconnect` routes trigger Lambdas to manage connection IDs in a separate DynamoDB table.
 9.  **Real-time Updates**: DynamoDB Streams on the tasks table capture item modifications.
 This triggers `notifyClientsLambda`, which fetches all active connection IDs and pushes the updated task data to connected clients via the WebSocket API.